-- Include email address if you are using the Farm Check-In tool.
+- Include an email address if you are using the Farm check-in tool.

 Farm biosecurity templates are available, or agricultural property owners can use a template developed by Biosecurity Queensland.
 For standard biosecurity management plan signs, use the gate signage template.

 Ensure your contact details (phone and email address) are included on signage.

 For new biosecurity management plan templates (with a QR code), use the BMP QR template.
 Signs can be printed with your preferred sign supplier using the suggested dimensions of 900mm x 600mm.